delphes/delphes.github.io/md/tutorials/hefei.md

 TBrowser t;
 ```

-Note: Most objects are described in terms of pp specific variables (PT, Eta, Phi).
+Note: Most objects are described in terms of pp specific variables (`PT`, `Eta`, `Phi`).
 This is simply for historical reasons (and makes of course no difference whatsoever) since Delphes was developed originally as a tool for LHC physics.
-To plot ee-like variables, one needs to write the translation (or make use of the very useful TLorentzVector of ROOT, see part III).
+To plot ee-like variables, one needs to write the translation (or make use of the very useful `TLorentzVector` of ROOT, see part III).

 2\) Interactively draw the muon multiplicity and the jet multiplicity.
-You first have to double-click on the root file icon in the TBrowser.
+You first have to double-click on the root file icon in the `TBrowser`.
 Do you understand these distributions?

 ```
 Delphes->Draw("Muon_size");